 - Notes: 1.
-The SME Unit's outstanding loans are calculated by excluding loans to facility-leasing institutions and loans to Small and Medium Business Investment & Consultation Co., Ltd. from the total outstanding loans. - The figure for the Micro Business and Individual Unit's outstanding loans is the total of General Loans and Environmental Health Business Loans. - The Shoko Chukin Bank's outstanding loans do not include loans related to offshore accounts and credit cooperative agency loans. - 4.
+The SME Unit's outstanding loans are calculated by excluding loans to facility-leasing institutions and loans to Small and Medium Business Investment & Consultation Co., Ltd. from the total outstanding loans. - The figure for the Micro Business and Individual Unit's outstanding loans is the total of General Loans and Environmental Health Business Loans.
+The Shoko Chukin Bank's outstanding loans do not include loans related to offshore accounts and - The Shoko Chukin Bank's outstanding loans do not include loans related to offshore accounts and credit cooperative agency loans. - 4.
 The amount of outstanding loans by private financial institutions is the total of loans by city banks, trust banks, regional banks, regional banks II, shinkin banks, and credit cooperatives.

-Source: Bank of Japan, "Deposits, Vault Cash, and Loans and Bills Discounted," etc.
+Source: Bank of Japan.
+"Deposits.
+Vault Cash. and Loans and Bills Discounted." etc.